Garrett AiResearch: 1950s and 1960s

 By 1949, the Sepulveda Blvd. property was increasingly constrained by the demand for development of commercial space near the fast-growing Los Angeles International Airport (LAX).
-At that time, 2000 people worked at the facility "and Garrett was ranked one of the top three aircraft accessory manufacturers in the world".
+At that time, 2,000 people worked at the facility "and Garrett was ranked one of the top three aircraft accessory manufacturers in the world".
 In 1959 ground was broken for construction of an additional facility at 190th Street and Crenshaw Boulevard in Torrance, California.
-Part of that facility was occupied a year later.
+Part of that facility was occupied in 1960.
 "By 1962, 1000 employees were working at the Torrance location and by 1972, 3000 employees were based there".
 After a gradual series of moves, the Sepulveda facility was closed in 1990.

-During the 1950s AiResearch initiated activities in the field of aircraft electronics, "first with an angle of attack computer to eliminate gunfire error and then with its first delivery of a complete centralized air data system".
+During the 1950s AiResearch initiated activities in the field of aircraft electronics, "first with an angle of attack computer 1968-1970, to eliminate gunfire error and then with its first delivery of a complete centralized air data system".
 In the 1950s and 1960s Garrett diversified and expanded.
 Garrett AiResearch designed and produced a wide range of military and industrial products for aerospace and general industry.
 It focused on fluid controls and hydraulics, avionics, turbochargers, aircraft engines, and environmental control systems for aircraft and spacecraft.
 "By 1960 Garrett gas turbines, cabin pressurization systems, air conditioners, and flight control systems were aboard the Convair 880, Lockheed Super Constellation, Vickers Viscount, Sud Aviation Caravelle, Douglas DC-8, and Boeing 707.
 The company had also developed the first inflatable airliner evacuation slides".